Lithocarpus blumeanus

 Lithocarpus blumeanus is a tree in the beech family Fagaceae.
 It is named for the German-Dutch botanist Carl Ludwig Blume.

 Description

 Lithocarpus blumeanus grows as a tree up to 15 m tall with a trunk diameter of up to 25 cm.
 The greyish brown bark is scaly.
 The coriaceous leaves measure up to 16 cm long.
 Its acorns are ovoid and measure up to 3 cm long.

 Distribution and habitat

-Lithocarpus blumeanus grows naturally in Thailand, Borneo and Peninsular Malaysia.
+Lithocarpus blumeanus grows naturally in Peninsular Thailand, Borneo and Peninsular Malaysia.
 Its habitat is dipterocarp to lower montane forests up to 1600 m elevation.